apiaryio/api-blueprint/API Blueprint Specification.md

 ### 4.3.
 Resource Section
 **Optional**.
 Definition of exactly **one** API [**resource**](http://www.w3.org/TR/di-gloss/#def-resource) specified by its *URI* **OR** a **set of resources** (a resource template) matching its *URI template*.

-Your Blueprint document can contain multiple sections for the same resource (resource cluster) - URI (URI template), as long as their HTTP methods differ.
-However it is considered good practice to group multiple HTTP methods under one resource (resource cluster).
+Your Blueprint document can contain multiple sections for the same resource (or resource set), as long as their HTTP methods differ.
+However it is considered good practice to group multiple HTTP methods under one resource (resource set).

 This section is **recognized** by an [RFC 6570 URI template](http://tools.ietf.org/html/rfc6570) written in a Markdown header.
 Optionally the header can contain **one** leading [HTTP Request Method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) in which case the rest of this section is considered to represent the [Method Section](#ResourceMethodSection).